Staff Team

 (she/her)

 Kate joined the staff team in April 2024 to serve as Co-Convener of the Finish Strong Funders Network.
-In this role, she provides support and technical assistance to Minnesota’s public and private funders of aging services and works to ensure vibrant communities in Minnesota support and recognize the assets and needs of older adults.
+In this role, she provides support and technical assistance to Minnesota’s public and private funders and works to ensure vibrant communities in Minnesota support and recognize the assets and needs of Minnesotans as we age.

-Kate is an experienced professional in the non-profit sector, with deep skills in strategy, program development, facilitation, grant review, and governance.
-She has held several leadership positions in philanthropy, including at the GHR Foundation, Arbor Philanthropy, Opus Philanthropy Group, and United Way, in addition to her own consulting practice.
+Kate is an experienced professional in the nonprofit sector, with deep skills in strategy, program development, facilitation, grant review, and governance.
+In addition to her own consulting practice, she has held several leadership positions in philanthropy, including at the GHR Foundation, Arbor Philanthropy, Opus Philanthropy Group, and United Way.